Treasury transfer

 Demo

-For technical and investor review, the local demo shows a full request-to-verification flow in a deterministic environment.
-It is useful for proving protocol mechanics, not for making a production security claim.
+For technical and investor review, the local demo shows a full request-to-verification flow in a deterministic environment: request, policy-bound challenge, committee response, aggregation, verification, and evidence output.

 Docs and review

-Public boundary, current status, and review notes are available without exposing the private core implementation.
+Public positioning, review notes, and technical context are available without exposing the private core implementation.

 The full financing deck is shared selectively with investors and strategic partners after initial contact.